Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Applications

-In this subsection we are interested in the convergence in probability which is often more significant than the a.s. convergence and holds true under a much weaker condition.
-In this respect the following result due to Rogozin \cite{R} is relevant: \beqn \eeqn Here an $\mathbb{R}$-valued random variable $\xi$ is called \textit{relatively stable} if there exists a deterministic sequence $(B_n)$ such that $(\xi_1+\cdots+\xi_n)/B_n \,\stackrel{P}\to \,1$, where $\xi_1, \xi_2,\ldots $ are i.i.d. random variables with the same distribution as $\xi$ (the symbol \lq\lq$\stackrel{P}\longrightarrow $'' designates convergence in probability); if $B_n>0$ in the above, we call $\xi$ \textit{positively relatively stable} according to \cite{KM}.
+In this subsection we are interested in the convergence in probability which may be sometimes more significant than the w.p.1\;convergence and holds true under a much weaker condition.
+In this respect the following result due to Rogozin \cite{R} is relevant: \beqn \eeqn